ringcentral/ringcentral-web-phone/README.md

 If you don't specify `instanceId`, the SDK by default will use `sipInfo.authorizationId` as `instanceId`.
 Which means, if you don't specify `instanceId`, you should only run one web phone instance in one tab.

 If you start two web phone instances with different `instanceId`, both instances will work.
 SIP server will send messages to both instances.

+The maximum unique live instances allowed for an extension is 5.
+If you try to register more, SIP server will reply with "SIP/2.0 603 Too Many Contacts".

+If you keep refreshing a browser page, and each refresh you use an unique `instanceId` to register a web phone instance.
+Registration will fail when you try to create the 6th web phone instance (when you refresh the page the 5th time).

+It takes around 1 minute for SIP server to mark an instance as expired (if client doesn't refresh it any more).
+So after you meet "SIP/2.0 603 Too Many Contacts" error, wait for 1 minute and try again.

+You may also invoke `await webPhone.dispose();` to dispose a web phone instance before you close/refresh a browser page.
+That way, the web phone instance registration is removed from SIP server immediately without waiting for 1 minute.

 ## Debug Mode